LunatiikXD/MyPal/README.md

 1) SEE2 CPU (Pentium4+), thoug i do on ocassion special SSE builds (Pentium3, AtlonXP) look [here](https://github.com/Feodor2/Mypal/issues/126)
 2) Windows XP SP3 or 64 SP2

-### Download / Updates

-[Download](https://github.com/Feodor2/Mypal/releases) Mypal at GitHub.
-Automatic updates are disabled by default, but you can enable them in Tools/Preferences/Advanced, on the Update tab.
-Updates can be installed over existing Mypal installations without loss of data and settings.

-### Documentation

-Mypal [documentation](https://github.com/Feodor2/Mypal/wiki) is available online in wiki format.